LividDS/Lorefriendly-Cars/README.md

+# lds-lorevehicles out now!
+I highly recommend you download [lds-lorevehicles](https://github.com/LividDS/lds-lorevehicles) instead!
+The new pack has loads of new add-on vehicles and is properly working from release.

 # Lore friendly Cars
 A collection of high rated lore friendly vehicles from GTA5-mods.
 This pack features a mixture of add-on, replace and tuning cars.
 Some also feature custom sounds.
 * Only high quality models and sounds.